artie-labs/website_assets/blogs/postgresql_data_types/blog.md

 ```

 **BIGINT** (8 bytes)
+- Also referred to as `int64`
 - Range: -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807
-- Use case: Large numbers like timestamps, very large counts, or when you need the maximum range
+- Use case: Large numbers like timestamps, very large counts, this can also be used as a primary key data type for large tables.
 ```sql
 CREATE TABLE events (
     id BIGINT PRIMARY KEY,